|Course Length:||3 Years Full-Time|

 Previous learning that is recognised in this way may be used towards meeting the entry requirements for a programme and/or for exemption from part of a programme.
 It is your responsibility to make a claim for recognition of prior learning.
 For guidance, please consult the University’s Recognition of Prior Learning Policy and contact the faculty in which you are interested in studying.

 What are my career prospects?

 This degree provides an ideal step towards a successful career in human biology as well as progression into many other areas of graduate employment.
-Alternatively, you may wish to progress onto postgraduate study or teaching (further training required).
+Alternatively, you may wish to train to teach or progress onto postgraduate study.

 How can I enhance my employability?

 It is useful to consider, even before you apply, how you will spend your time while studying and make the most of your university experience.

 Optional, additional activities may be available on this degree which could help to prepare you for a stimulating and rewarding career.
 These include:

 - Sandwich Year – you may have the opportunity to apply to complete a sandwich year placement as part of your programme (usually the third year of a four year degree) and gain highly relevant work experience;